wolfospealain/Wordle-Lab/readme.md

 - Proper nouns and adjectives referring to names of people and places, normally capitalised, are not in the list.

 - And, the spellings are American.
 You will find words like COLOR, FAVOR, and METER.
+But you'll also find words from its British origins, such as LORRY.

 A secondary list of 10,663 extra words which are allowed but will never be solutions is also used.
 This list includes plurals and non-American spellings.
 You'll find TYRES (English spelling and also a plural) and TIRES (which is plural), and METRE and LITRE (which are English spelling), and LITER (which although American spelling, must just not make sense to the non-metric Americans).
 METER on the other hand has more meanings and is a solution.